Saranyajothy/jk-occupational-therapy/README.md

 - When an appointment is booked, they get a  succes note.

 ## Logo
-- The logo has a symbol which denotes the power o.
+- The logo has a symbol which denotes the namwe of the Therapist.
-- The name of the dance school is on the logo next to the symbol.

 ## Navigation
-- The navigation, header and footer are similar for all the three pages.
+- The navigation, header and footer are similar for all the pages.
 - The navigation is enabled for all screens such as desktop to mobile.
 - The navigation is placed on the top right corner.
 - When the logo is clicked from the any page, it takes to the home page.